-• The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
 Results quoted are from surface pits.
-For the alluvial sample, the entire gravel horizon was sampled.
-For kimberlite samples all material excavated from the pit was processed Non-drillhole, in pit sampling, not applicable length concepts.
+For the alluvial sample, the entire gravel horizon was sampled/mapped.
+Non-drillhole, in pit sampling, not applicable length concepts.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Appropriate map and plans for the reported mineralisation with scale and north points are included with the text of the report.
-Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • Results reported are up to 21-11-2014.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Results reported are complete as at end October 2015.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Previously reported drilling, pitting and bulk sampling data were used to site bulk sample pits.
-The collar locations of drill holes, exploration pits and bulk samples are shown on diagrams within the report Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
+The collar locations of drill holes, exploration pits and bulk samples are shown on diagrams within the report, where required.
+Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Excavation and processing of material from BLK_28 & BLK_30 is ongoing and results will be reported progressively.
+Further excavation and processing of material from the E259 & E46 areas are planned and ongoing results will be reported on completion.
+Ground EM will test the extents of E259 in conjunction with pitting.